-Orthodontic wax or dental wax is used to prevent irritations and damages to our soft tissues like gums, lips and inside of our cheeks from braces or other metal orthodontic appliances.
+Orthodontic wax or dental wax is used to prevent irritations and damage to the soft tissues like gums, lips, and inside of our cheeks from braces or other metal orthodontic appliances.

-In dentistry, you may have heard that dentists use wax to take an impression of teeth for dentures, restoration of parts of teeth or design and size of orthodontic appliances.
-But orthodontic wax, which we mean here, is used as a piece of soft and preventive material between braces edges that are broken, loose or damaged and our lips, gums and other soft oral structures.
+In dentistry, you may have heard that dentists use wax to take an impression of teeth for dentures, restoration of parts of teeth, or design and size of orthodontic appliances.
+But orthodontic wax, which we mean here, is a piece of soft material used between braces edges that are broken, loose, or damaged to prevent irritating our lips, gums, and other soft oral structures.

 What is orthodontic wax made of?

 Orthodontic wax can be chemically made, or it is also available naturally in trees or from insects.
 Paraffin wax, which is obtained from petroleum, is one type of orthodontics wax.
 Other common types include carnauba wax and beeswax.
 Carnauba wax is extracted from trees and beeswax is an insect-based wax.

 Is orthodontic wax necessary?